Dwitrisha/Macrohard-Teams/README.md

 * ***Chatting -***
   1. Group Chat Rooms to allow multiple participants to chat
+  2. Uploading and sending files as link easily with a click
-  2. Emoji Picker to use during chatting
+  3. Emoji Picker to use during chatting

 * ***Task Planner -***
   1. Group Chat Rooms to allow multiple participants to chat